ivan4722/ivan4722/README.md

 # ivan4722
 ![header](https://i.imgur.com/ldbOX1J.png)
 *Senior, CS+Math at NYU*\
-📚 **I like building websites both front-end and back-end in NodeJS/ReactJS/HTML/CSS and working with data with python and ML libraries!**
+📚 **I like building websites both front-end and back-end in NodeJS/ReactJS/HTML/CSS/python and working with data with python ML libraries!**
 - 📈 Currently working on: a full stack (MERN) tamogatchi website https://github.com/ivan4722/pet
 - 🐶 Raise your own online pets, and share it with a friend!: http://4722hq.com:3000/
 - 🧩 Try and solve today's daily probability puzzle: http://4722hq.com:4000/